 Vaginoplasty is a surgical method used to create or lengthen a vagina.
 Vaginal creation can include options such as vaginal dilation and surgery.
 There are different surgical techniques for vaginoplasty, some of which require harvesting a tissue graft from different places on the body, such as the skin, bowel or buccal mucosa (lining of the cheeks).

 Those who choose to pursue vaginoplasty often make the decision during adolescence or adulthood, when they are ready for surgery and postoperative care.
 Sometimes, we perform vaginoplasty for patients during infancy or childhood, at a time when we are also performing a larger reconstructive surgery for complex colorectal and urogenital anomalies, such as a cloaca.

 At Children’s Hospital Colorado, vaginoplasty may be considered for patients with an underdeveloped vagina (vaginal agenesis or MRKH), that are unable to elongate native vaginal tissue through the process of vaginal dilation.
 Vaginoplasty may also be considered for patients with vaginal scarring from prior vaginal surgeries or prior cancer treatments.
-Children’s Colorado supports gender diversity through programs like our TRUE Center, but we do not offer vaginoplasty for gender affirmation at this time.
-However, we proudly partner with our colleagues at UCHealth and their Integrated Transgender Program for those who may need this service.

 What to expect from vaginoplasty